 Dig deeper and you’ll find a glimmer of what had come before.
 “Home by the Sea / Second Home by the Sea” starts crunchy and limber, and then it gets spacey and progressive.
 The lengthy suite — combined, it’s more than 11 minutes long — represents the last rickety bridge between Genesis’ two periods.

 Keyboardist Tony Banks, who composed the song’s lyrics, is particularly effective during the extended instrumental passage that links the tracks.
-First, he skitters with a gutsy verve over a metronomic rhythm that seems to enclose the listener; then he helps shape a towering, almost paranoid wall of sound before the song’s theme is reprised.
+He skitters with a gutsy verve over a metronomic rhythm that seems to enclose the listener and then helps shape a towering, almost paranoid wall of sound before the song’s theme is reprised at the end.

 Collins had by then developed into a singer of exceptional range, angrily imploring “sit down, sit down … sit down!” in the song.
 But more importantly, “Home by the Sea / Second Home by the Sea” retains a distinctive musical character that rounds out the narrative.
 It’s all a perfect reflection an era of the band that was definitively drawing to a close.
 But a new one was just beginning.